Friday, 30 December 2022

 Zainab Cibekho - Long Lost younger sister, herself kidnapped by an unscrupulous gangster mentor of hers, becoming his unwilling dragon.

-Jamaluddin Cibekho - Jamaluddin is much younger brother.
+Jamaluddin Cibekho - Jamaluddin is Akim’s much younger brother.
 He is perhaps both the father of two girls and the most likely victim of various sexual violations enacted by a corrupt politician’s dangerously amoral wife.

-Mengkalia Cibekho - Keumala’s short tempered little sister.
+Atara Cibekho - Keumala’s short tempered little sister.

-Saturday 10 December 2022
+Saturday, 10 December 2022

 Tiger Boy: Characters